 The Rose O’Neill Collection contains original artwork published in Good Housekeeping and Cosmopolitan.
 The original works of art feature mostly children and Kewpies.
-The collection also contains published materials in the format of books, proofs, and tear sheets.
+The collection also contains published materials in the format of books, proofs, and tear sheets. test

 A successful cartoonist and commercial illustrator, Rose O’Neill (1874–1944) was at one time the best-known and highest-paid female commercial illustrator in the United States industry.